-This self sufficient model run by Britepaths, entitled Food4Thought, was created to serve elementary schools with a smaller (and more easily attainable) number of students in need of weekend food assistance.
-Britepaths and Food for Others are working together to make their different service models available to schools in the hope of giving as many children in need as possible in the Fairfax County area access to healthy food over the weekend.
+This self-sufficient model run by Britepaths, entitled Food4Thought, was created to serve elementary schools with a smaller (and more easily attainable) number of students in need of weekend food assistance.
+Britepaths and Food for Others are working together to make their different service models available to schools throughout Fairfax County in order to give as many children in need as possible access to healthy food over the weekend.

 What is a Power Pack?

-A Power Pack is a large ziplock bag which contains two items each for breakfast, lunch, and dinner, plus two snacks and two drinks.
+A Power Pack is a large Ziploc bag which contains two items each for breakfast, lunch, and dinner, plus two snacks and two drinks.